hyperspy/hyperspy/doc/user_guide/model.rst

 "Do you want to...":

 * Apply bounds to your model parameter values?
-* Use of gradient information to try and improve the fit result?
+* Are gradient-based fitting algorithms appropriate for your model?
-* Estimate the errors of the parameter values found by the fit?
+* Estimate the standard deviations of the parameter values found by the fit?
 * Fit your data in the least-squares sense, or is your data corrupted with Poisson noise?
 * Find the global optima for your parameters, or is a local optima acceptable?